Sparse bounds for pseudo-multipliers associated to Grushin operators, I: Preliminaries and basic results

 Starting with the pioneering work of Muckenhoupt in \cite{Muckenhoupt-TAMS1972}, the theory of $A_p$ weights has been studied in various aspects.
 In recent times obtaining quantitative weighted estimates for operators in Harmonic analysis is an active area of research.
 The development of the seminal $A_2$-conjecture gave rise to the powerful technique of sparse operators and it has been studied in various contexts even beyond Euclidean spaces.
 We mention a few here.

-Recall that a metric measure space is of homogeneous type in the sense of Coifman--Weiss \cite{Coifman-Weiss-book-1971}) if the underlying measure satisfies the doubling condition.
-Observe that the space $(\mathbb{R}^{n_1 + n_2}, d, |\cdot|)$ is of homogeneous type where $d$ is the control metric associated to the Grushin operator $G_{\varkappa}$.
+Recall that a metric (or quasi-metric) measure space is of homogeneous type in the sense of Coifman--Weiss \cite{Coifman-Weiss-book-1971}) if the underlying measure satisfies the doubling condition.
+We have already seen that the space $(\mathbb{R}^{n_1 + n_2}, d, |\cdot|)$ is of homogeneous type.
 The theory of Calder\'on-Zygmund operators and $A_p$ weights have been studied systematically in the spaces of homogeneous type.
-The $A_2$ conjecture for the spaces of homogeneous type was obtained in \cite{Anderson-Vagharshakyan-simple-proof-JGA2014, Nazarov-Reznikov-Volberg-A2-proof-Indiana2013}.
+The $A_2$ conjecture for the spaces of homogeneous type was established in \cite{Anderson-Vagharshakyan-simple-proof-JGA2014, Nazarov-Reznikov-Volberg-A2-proof-Indiana2013}.
 In \cite{Hytonen-Perez-Rela-reverse-Holder-JFA2012}, Hyt\"onen--P\'erez--Rela developed sharp reverse H\"older's inequality in spaces of homogeneous type.
-The theory of sparse operators are even developed beyond homogeneous setting, we refer \cite{volberg2018sparse,conde2019nondoubling} to the interested reader.
-Let us define $A_p$ weights in the homogeneous space $(\mathbb{R}^{n_1 + n_2}, d, |\cdot|)$. \begin{definition} [\cite{Hytonen-Perez-Rela-reverse-Holder-JFA2012}] For $1<p <\infty$, we say a weight $w$ on $\mathbb{R}^{n_1+n_2}$ belongs to the class $A_{p}(\mathbb{R}^{n_1+n_2})$, if
+In recent times, the theory of sparse operators is in fact extended to spaces that need not be of homogeneous type, we refer interested readers to \cite{volberg2018sparse,conde2019nondoubling}.